-Health and care staff have resorted to calling for donations to ensure they have the vital personal protective equipment they need during the escalating coronavirus outbreak.
+Health and care staff have resorted to calling for donations to ensure they have the vital PPE they need during the escalating coronavirus outbreak.

 A community care provider in Torbay and South Devon is crowdfunding £50,000 online to fund PPE as health and care services across the UK turn to local communities to beg for support amid PPE shortages.

 Care Network Group director Katrina Green, who launched the PPE donations appeal, wrote: ‘These amazing front line staff are not being protected enough and the only way we can fund the use of masks on each visit will be with the support from the community.

 ‘Care companies will close if we don’t protect our staff better as staffing levels will deplete and cash will deplete,’ she added.

 Practice nurses are among those who have taken to Twitter to thank local organisations for giving away vital PPE and urge others to donate.

 Please can anyone help us get PPE for our docs and nurses?
 Any hotels willing to donate disposable shower caps?
 Any gyms with shoe covers?
 Anyone sat at home who could donate or make visors?
 Appeal https://t.co/o9bd5qlLHh Please donate via link.
 Thank you.
 Please retweet

 — Alderley Edge GP (@alderleyedgegp) April 2, 2020

 well done for speaking up for community nurses too!

 We have enough PPE right now… but it won’t last long and we will run out very soon.
 We had to have a school donated science goggles to us for eye protection too (which is reusable and wipable) #gpnsnn https://t.co/7LgYXCxMom